Content marketing: the keys to good editorial content

 • your marketing positioning and brand identity;

-• keywords and hyperlinks to include in the text;
+• the keywords and hyperlinks to include in the text;

-• as well as any other information you deem useful to bring to the author's attention.
+• as well as any other information you feel is worth bringing to the author’s attention.

-Would you like us to produce your editorial content?
+Would you like us to handle the production of your editorial content?
 Contact us to discuss your needs!

 About the author